-For TDMA and FDMA, where orthogonal transmission is employed, the RIS can be deployed in the vicinity of the users experiencing extremely poor channel conditions to enhance the efficiency of the allocated resources.
-Additionally, another effective RIS deployment strategy for TDMA/FDMA is based on the users' distributions.
-For instance, deploying the RIS in the vicinity of those users who are close together with highly correlated channels can simultaneously improve their channel conditions.
+As for TDMA and FDMA networks, the RIS can be deployed in the vicinity of the users experiencing poor channel conditions in order to enhance their performance.
+Another effective RIS deployment strategy for TDMA/FDMA networks is based on the users' spatial distribution.
+For instance, deploying the RIS in the vicinity of a cluster of users with similar channel conditions can jointly improve their communication performance.

-Fig. \ref{Deployment_MA} illustrates the optimal RIS deployment locations for different MA schemes for maximization of the weighted sum rate in a four-user network~\cite{Mu_Deployment}, where the direct BS-user links are assumed to be blocked and only the reflection BS-RIS-user links are present and follow the Rician fading channel model.
-In particular, NOMA and FDMA with static RIS configuration, denoted by S-NOMA and S-FDMA, are considered along with TDMA with dynamic RIS configuration, referred to as D-TDMA.
-For D-TDMA, each user is served sequentially with different RIS reflection coefficients to ensure its channel quality is maximized by exploiting the dynamic RIS configuration.
-Fig. \ref{Deployment_MA} illustrates for different user rate weights that an \emph{asymmetric} RIS deployment strategy is preferable for NOMA, while a \emph{symmetric} RIS deployment strategy is superior for both FDMA and TDMA regardless of the type of RIS configuration.
-This phenomenon can be explained as follows.
-An asymmetric RIS deployment strategy leads to pronounced channel differences between the users, such that NOMA is capable of achieving a significant performance enhancement.
-In contrast, similar channel conditions are preferable for FDMA and TDMA, which results in a symmetric RIS deployment.
+Fig. \ref{Deployment_MA} illustrates for different MA schemes the optimal locations of the RIS that maximize the weighted sum-rate of a four-user network~\cite{Mu_Deployment}.
+The simulation results are obtained by assuming that the BS-user links are blocked and only the BS-RIS-user links are available and are subject to Rician fading.
+The NOMA and FDMA schemes with a static RIS configuration, denoted by S-NOMA and S-FDMA, respectively, and the TDMA scheme with a dynamic RIS configuration, denoted by D-TDMA, are illustrated.
+As far as the D-TDMA scheme is concerned, each user is served sequentially by setting different RIS reflection coefficients exploiting the dynamic RIS configuration.
+Fig. \ref{Deployment_MA} illustrates that an \emph{asymmetric} RIS deployment strategy (i.e., deploying the RIS close to one of the users and far from the other users) is preferable for NOMA, while a \emph{symmetric} RIS deployment strategy (i.e., deploying the RIS at similar distances from all the users) provides a better weighted sum-rate in both FDMA and TDMA networks regardless of the type of RIS configuration.
+This behaviour is obtained because an asymmetric RIS deployment strategy leads to pronounced channel differences between the users, which is beneficial for the operation of NOMA.
+To elaborate, let us consider the scenario with the non-uniform user rate weight vector.
+In this case, the RIS is deployed closest to user 4 who has the highest rate weight.
+This deployment, therefore, enhances the channel quality of user 4, while degrading the channel quality of the other users.
+As a result, the distinctiveness of the channel of one user is increased, which is beneficial for the application of NOMA.
+By contrast, similar channel conditions are preferable for FDMA and TDMA, which leads to a symmetric RIS deployment.